How to Trim a Brisket: An Interview with Arnis Robbinsjennifer@bigplatesupply.com

 Big Plate: People talk about aging their meat.
 Can someone cooking a brisket at home get aged brisket?

 Arnis: We like 30-40 days on our briskets.
-The date is stamped on the box, so we know how old they are.
+The manufacturer stamps a date on the box, so we know how old they are.
 But unless you have access to the box, you’re not going to know how old the grocery store briskets are.
 My advice is to look for more purge in the bag.
 If there’s no liquid in the bag, it’s probably very fresh.
 Make sure the bag is tight, the seal is intact, and the bag isn’t puffed out.

 Big Plate: Ok, that’s helpful.
 Any other advice about choosing the raw brisket?

-Arnis: Don’t buy briskets that show the meat where you’d expect to see fat.
-That means they pulled off the fat with the hide.
-You need that fat to protect the protein.
+Arnis: Also don’t buy briskets that show the meat where you’d expect to see fat.
+That means they pulled off the fat with the hide, and you need that fat to protect the protein.
+You can learn how to perfectly trim a brisket, but if you start off with a bad brisket, it won’t do you much good.

 Big Plate: Got it.
-So, we’ve got a good brisket picked out.
+So, we’ve picked out a good brisket.
 Now what?

-Arnis: You’re going to want to get a big cutting board, some plastic tubs for your brisket and trim, and some sharp knives.
+Arnis: Next you’re going to want to get a big cutting board, some plastic tubs for your brisket and trim, and some sharp knives.
 My personal go-to trimming knives are a 6” curved boning knife and a 6” straight.
-Also, a cut glove is cheap insurance.
+Also, a cut glove is cheap insurance because no one wants a trip to the emergency room.

 Big Plate: We just happen to carry those items!
 (Laughter.)